Phoenix Wright: Ace Attorney – Justice for All: Development

 As the dialogue-integrated "tutorial" in the first Ace Attorney was well received, the inclusion of one in Justice for All was considered a "major point".
 While the first game's tutorial involved Phoenix being helped through his first trial by his mentor Mia and the judge, this could not be used twice, which led to the idea of giving Phoenix a temporary amnesia from a blow to the head.
 Takumi included a circus and magic in the game's third episode; he really wanted to do this, as performing magic was a hobby of his.
 The episode includes two themes that he wanted to explore: the difficulties in forming a cohesive team with different people, and a person who against the odds tries to make something whole.
 The former was reflected in how the circus members come together at the end, while the latter was reflected in the character Moe.
 Several different versions of the fourth episode were created, partially because of them running out of memory on the game's cartridge, but also because of the popularity of the character of Miles Edgeworth: Takumi had originally planned to let Edgeworth be the prosecutor in all episodes, but when they were in full production the development team learned that the character had become popular, which led to Takumi feeling that he had to use the character more carefully and sparingly.
 Because of this, he created the character Franziska von Karma, to save Edgeworth for the game's last case, and avoid a situation where he – a supposed prodigy – loses every case.
 The character Pearl Fey was originally intended to be a rival character around the same age as Maya, only appearing in the game's second episode; one of the game's designers suggested that it would be more dramatic if she were much younger, so Takumi wrote her as an eight-year-old.
 As he ended up liking her, he included her in other episodes as well.
+The idea of defending your cilent who would've ended up being found out as the true murderer in the game's last case, originated from a scrapped fifth case of the first game where Wright would've agreed to defend Edgeworth only for him to be the case's true murderer.
+This was scrapped due to Takumi not wanting to kill off Edgeworth in the first game.
+Takumi claimed if he went with the idea, the mystery of Maya's mother: Misty Fey would've been solved for Justice of All.
+The scene in the game's epilogue where Franziska is seen crying wasn't in the initial scenario planning, while the team was listing the necessary emotions and actions, the character would perform in-game.
+Takumi thought Franziska would cry at some point and had Iwamato draw her sprite of her crying but it wasn't used till the end of the game.
+Takumi thought the sprite was too good not to be used and also thought Iwamato would cry if it was left unused, so he hastily wrote the epilogue to utilize the drawing.